ne-app/avkon/README.md

-# 🍯 The Aven SDK.
+# 🍯 The Avkon SDK.

 ## Rationale: